-Practicing Perfect Punctuation is made really appealing when students design their own challenging games.
+Practicing Perfect Punctuation is really appealing when students design their own challenging games.
 Engage language learning that's sure to hit the mark!

-Make game pieces with Crayola Model Magic.
+Students make game pieces with Crayola Model Magic.
 Shape periods, exclamation points, commas, and question marks.
 Colons, quotation marks, and semicolons could make the game even more challenging.
 (And what about parentheses or brackets?)

 Use Model Magic to make dice and any decorations for your game such as a swamp or a bridge.
 Are there punctuation marks on the dice?
 Dots?
 Colors?
 Air dry game pieces overnight.

 Glue stationary pieces to the game board using Crayola School Glue.
 Air dry flat.

 Cut out cards from recycled file folders or poster board if the game needs these.
 Students write instructions or sentences on the cards with colored pencils.